kaltokri/just-the-docs-test/docs/plugins/slotblocking.md

   ]
 }
 ```

-Each unit can be either defined by its "group_name" or "unit_name", which are substrings/[pattern](https://riptutorial.com/lua/example/20315/lua-pattern-matching) of the used names in your mission or by its "unit_type".
+Each unit can be either defined by its "group_name" or "unit_name", which are substrings/[pattern] of the used names in your mission or by its "unit_type".
 The restriction can either be "points" that you gain by kills or "discord", which is then a specific Discord role (in the example "Donators").
 "costs" are the points you lose when you get killed in this specific aircraft and if provided.

 ## Sample Use Case

 Here are some sample use cases that show how the plugin can be used.

 ### One Life per User

-You die, you can't hop in again.<p>
+You die, you can't hop in again, `slotblocking.json`:
-slotblocking.json:

 ```json
 {
   "configs": [